 However, when this style became popular in California, many schools were opened and became successful in upscale neighborhoods, and the style came to be taught to kids of all ages.
 “Soccer moms” did not want their kids to train any real contact or have to endure any hard training.

 Many of us who, like myself, have been involved in martial arts for many years, did not realize that, before the movie “The Karate Kid” came out, practically all martial arts students were adults, but after the movie, most students were kids.
-The result was that most traditional marts became more or less watered down, and this even affected some non-traditional martial arts.
+The result was that most traditional martial arts became more or less watered down, and this even affected some non-traditional martial arts.

 Kazukenbo also changed a lot in the US starting in the 1960’s due to the influence of Al Dacascos, a famous martial artist and movie star, who trained many different styles, and had a background in Kung Fu.
-The main founder, Adrian Emperado, was fascinated with Al’s incorporation of Chinese martial arts techniques, and incorporated many forms from Kung Fu into his Kajudenbo.
+The main founder of Kajukenbo, Adrian Emperado, was fascinated with Al’s incorporation of Chinese martial arts techniques, and incorporated many forms from Kung Fu into his Kajudenbo.
 Also, in many schools instructors came to be called Sifus instead of Senseis, despite continuing to wear japanese Gis and being awarded belt ranks.

 Kajukenbo’s emphasis on self defense and incorporation of modern techniques

-More recently, many schools have added techniques from BJJ,a nd have also included some techniques from Muay Thai, included the low Thai kick, so that some Kajukenbo schools came to resemble MMA gymns in some respects.
+More recently, many schools have added techniques from BJJ,and have also included some techniques from Muay Thai, included the low Thai kick, so that some Kajukenbo schools came to resemble MMA gymns in some respects.

 However, In Kajukenbo, unlike MMA, there are no rules or forbidden techniques, and students also train with and against weapons including escrima sticks and knives.
 They also teach self defense against an attacker armed with a gun and train defense against multiple attackers.
 Because Kajukenbo is a mixture of many arts but has no rules, and is intended to address the issue of multiple attackers and weapons, it can be thought of as “MMA for the street”.